Mastering the Squat: A Comprehensive Guide

 Squat Variations with Weight

-Once you’ve mastered proper form, it’s time to up the ante with weighted squats.
+Once you’ve mastered proper form, you can add weight to increase the challenge.
 Here are three common variations:

-- Goblet Squat: Hold a kettlebell, dumbbell, or medicine ball at your sternum, with a slight bend in your knees.
+- Goblet Squat: Hold a weight at your sternum, with a slight bend in your knees.
 Drop into a squat, then stand straight up, keeping your elbows between your legs.

 - Back Squat: Hold a barbell with your hands facing forward, along the same plane as your shoulders.
 Keep your hips back and follow the same form as a bodyweight squat.